aws-samples/serverless-patterns/eventbridge-fan-in-terraform/README.md

-# Amazon Eventbridge Eventbus fan-in to Central Eventbus to different region
+# Amazon Eventbridge Eventbus fan-in to Central Eventbus to different Region

-This pattern demonstrates how to aggregate all your events from multiple Eventbus (in the same region) to a central Eventbus in a different region.
+This pattern demonstrates how to aggregate all your events from multiple Eventbus (in the same Region) to a central Eventbus in a different Region.
 This allows you to centrally accumulate events coming in from different event sources for downstream consumption.

 This pattern is deployed using Terraform to create a central EventBridge bus, Eventbridge rules on fan-in buses and all IAM resources required.
-The Eventbuses to aggregate can be defined in terraform.tfvars file (Sample ARNs is provided, replace with Eventbus ARNs as needed).
-The provider.tf file also lists the AWS regions of the fan-in Eventbus and central Eventbus (replace these based on where your Eventbuses exist and where you want your central bus to be created).
+The Eventbuses to aggregate can be defined in the `terraform.tfvars` file (sample ARNs is provided, replace with Eventbus ARNs as needed).
+The provider.tf file also lists the AWS Regions of the fan-in Eventbus and central Eventbus (replace these based on where your Eventbuses exist and where you want your central bus to be created).

 Note: The pattern assumes you already have a minimum of 2 eventbuses that you want to aggregate onto a central Eventbus (the central bus will be created as part of this deployment).
 The fan-in Eventbuses can be created manually or using any of the Infrastructure-as-code platforms.